sahara6887/Bloodpoint-Farming-Macros/README.md

 - Auto-clicker for spending bloodpoints.
 - F6 = Toggle ON / F7 = Toggle OFF

+### Ready Up
+- Clicks the ready button as soon as it becomes visible.
+- Disables for 60 seconds if the user manually unreadies.
+- Re-enables if the user readies up again.

 ### FPS Switch
 - Quickly switches between 30 & 120 FPS.
 - F3 = Set 30 FPS / F4 = Set 120 FPS